 welcome to Year 1

-In Year One our teachers are Miss Martin and Miss Richardson.
-Other adults who help us are Mrs Sage, Mrs Pickersgill and Miss Richardson.
-We begin the year with continuous provision activities to aid a smooth transition from Foundation to Year 1.
-Throughout the first term, the children learn to work independently in their books as well as extend their learning through continuous provision.
+In Year One our teachers are Miss Martin (PE Lead), Mrs Hemmerman (History Lead).
+Other adults who help us are Mrs Sage, Mrs Franklin and Miss Richardson.
+We begin working on the National Curriculum this year alongside continuous provision activities to ensure a smooth transition from Foundation Stage to Year 1.
+Throughout the first term, the children learn to work independently in their books, increase their teacher led time as well as extend their learning through continuous provision.